Turn judgement into controlled, repeatable logic.

 HOW DECISION RULES ARE USED

-Decision Rules are applied at the precise point where standards require interpretation.
+Decision Rules are applied at the point where standards require interpretation.

-They operate inside day-to-day decision environments - not in policy documents.
+They operate within day-to-day decision-making environments, not static policy documents.

-They guide decision-makers through structured logic paths, producing consistent outcomes even when context varies.
+They guide decision-makers through structured logic paths, ensuring consistent outcomes across varying contexts.

-When inputs fall outside defined parameters, escalation protocols activate automatically — preserving flexibility without sacrificing control.
+When inputs fall outside defined parameters, escalation is triggered automatically — preserving flexibility without sacrificing control.

 This creates a controlled decision ecosystem: